 Margaret Galbraith’s four-year-old son hated washing his hair.
+Full-on meltdowns would ensue.
 She tried so many different ways of washing it, hoping to ease his discomfort, but nothing worked.
 It was exhausting to them both.

 One night, her husband remembered their son enjoyed whale music in his preschool yoga class.

 He turned on the bath water, cradled his son’s head, and began describing the relaxing feeling of floating in water.
 He prompted his son to imagine the whale music.

 It worked.
 And Margaret’s family was onto something.

 Mindfulness is a buzzword with merit to its acclaim.
 Research in Canada and the U.S. suggests children who learn mindfulness meditation skills can invoke key words, phrases and images to calm themselves, instead of door-slamming, screaming and rolling on the floor.